crisptrutski/matchbox/README.md

   Data | Storage | Stable?
   --- | --- | ---
-  `{}`, nameable keys | JSON  | Not unless all keys are keywords (rest are coerced) `{}`, richer keys | EXPLOSION | N/A
+  `{}`, nameable keys | JSON  | Not unless all keys are keywords (rest are coerced) `{}`, richer keys | Not supported | N/A
   `[]` | JSON with numeric keys | Yes
-  `#{}` | JSON with numberic keys | No, comes back as a vector `"string"` | string | Yes
+  `#{}` | JSON with numeric keys | No, comes back as a vector `"string"` | string | Yes
   `:a/keyword` | ":a/keyword" | Yes
   Number | Number | Yes
   Record | JSON | No, reads vanilla map
   (def)Type | JSON | No, reads vanilla map
+  Other | Depends on platform | Expect useless strings (JS) or serious downcasting (JVM)

    Since Firebase is a JSON-like store, we automatically convert keys in nested maps to strings.
 No metadata about initial type is stored, and keys are always read as keywords.

-   Maps are not restricted to just keywords and strings though, but the case of rich keyws has not been handled.
-On the JVM passing using such values will result in a `ClassCastExceoption`, and in JS you can always cast, so you'll pull back a keyword, like `:32` or perhaps `:[object Object]`.
+   Maps are not restricted to just keywords and strings though, but the case of rich keys has not been handled.
+On the JVM passing using such values will result in a `ClassCastException`, and in JS you can always cast, so you'll pull back a keyword, like `:32` or perhaps `:[object Object]`.

    Coming to values, you're at the mercy of the platform and little work has been done to manage the semantics.
-Luckily they work pretty well, but less fortunately they are inconsistent between the two platforms.
+For basic data types they are at least consistent between platforms, and mostly lossless or "almost-lossless".

    We leverage `java.util.Collection` and `cljs->js` respectively between the JVM and JS.
 That means that almost everything becomes an array, and most primitives stay the same.
 The most notable difference is that `cljs->js` turns keywords into strings, but we're making no such cast on the JVM.

-   Strings and boolean are stable, and stored using the corresponding primitives.
-Keywords are also stable, but are stored as colon-prefixed strings, which are "auto-magically" rehydrated.

-   Numbers are stable in JS.
+   Strings, booleans and keywords are stable, and stored either as the associated JSON type, or as an EDN string in the case of keywords.
+We may support symbols, dates etc also as EDN in future.

+   Numbers are mostly stable.
+For JS, floats-only is a gotcha but par for the course.
    On the JVM Numbers are stable for the core cases of Long and Double, although  more exotic types like `java.math.BigDec` will be cast down.
+One strange behaviour is that while `4.0` will read back as a Double, `4M` will read back as a Long.

    Records are saved as regular maps.
 Types defined with `deftype` also cast down to maps, but their attributes for some reason are `under_scored` rather